qgis/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 Moreover, you can set one or more folder as **Favorites**: search under your path and once you have found the folder, right click on it and click on ``Add as a Favorite``.
-You should then be able to see your folder in the |favorites|
+You should then be able to see your folder in the |favourites|
 :guilabel:`Favorites` item.

 .. tip:: It can happen that the folders added to Favorite item have a really